"Oh no! Half in the Bag has jumped the shark! It's never been the same since episode four!"

 While reviewing Psycho From Texas, Mike, Jack, Gillian, and Jay are given two lists of titles that the director of Crazy Fat Ethel II made and try to read them without laughing.
 All four of them fail to do so (though Gillian gives the best effort).
 Even Jessi, who is offscreen, couldn't maintain her composure. note Titles include Wendy's Naughty Night, Fire In Her Bed, Sex Weirdo, Confessions of a Dirty Pair, and The Slut.

-Perhaps the most disappointing example of this is "Tree Stand Safety," the cover of which promises spectacular safety film injuries, with a man or dummy falling out of a tree.
-That scene, nor any other mishap, aside from a brief slip off the bottom rung of a ladder, never appears, and 60 minutes of the video's 75 minute runtime is a stealth advertisement for a new type of tree stand that requires none of the preceding safety tips, and allows an old lady to kill and puppeteer a deer.
+Perhaps the most disappointing example of this for the team was "Tree Stand Safety," the cover of which promises spectacular safety film injuries, with a man or dummy falling out of a tree.
+That scene, nor any other mishap, aside from a brief slip off the bottom rung of a ladder, never appears, and 60 minutes of the video's 75 minute runtime is a stealth advertisement for a new type of tree stand that requires none of the preceding safety tips note That particular type of tree stand is actually quite popular to this day.
+If the video had something to do with it is anybody's guess., and allows an old lady to kill and puppeteer a deer.

 Jay: The movie really should have ended right there.
 Josh: You know, fine if the colonel gets away, I don't care - because that happened.